wp-plugins/woocommerce-html5-video/readme.txt

 == Screenshots ==

-1. screenshot1.jpg Illustrates the video options available in the 'Edit Product' pages in WP backend.
+1. This screenshot illustrates the video options available in the 'Edit Product' pages in WP backend.
+2. This screenshot shows the video tab in the frontend.

 == Changelog ==